NMCP Hosts Purim Jewish Holiday Service

 PORTSMOUTH, Va.
-(March 10, 2020) The “Hamentasch” (three cornered pastry) was gifted to attendees during Naval Medical Center Portsmouth’s (NMCP) Purim Jewish Holiday service, on March 10.
+(March 10, 2020) Naval Medical Center Portsmouth (NMCP) hosted the Purim Jewish Holiday service on March 10.
 One of the most festive and popular of the Jewish holidays, Purim celebrates the deliverance of the Jews from imminent doom at the hands of their enemies in ancient Persia as told in the biblical Book of Esther.

-(U.S. Navy Photo by Seaman Imani N. Daniels/Released)
+The most important Purim custom is reading the Purim story from the scroll of Esther, also called the Megillah.
+Jews usually attend synagogue for this special reading.
+Whenever the villain, Haman’s, name is mentioned people will boo, howl, hoot, and shake noisemakers to express their dislike of him.
+Hearing the Megillah reading is a commandment that applies to both women and men.

+“The Book of Esther is one of our four major commandments that we have,” said Lt.
+Yonatan Warren, Clinical Pastoral Education (CPE) training resident chaplain for NMCP’s Pastoral Care Services.

 |Date Taken: